xavierchia/xavierchia.github.io/_posts/2022-05-12-founder-patterns.md

 Image Credit: [Brian Balfour](https://brianbalfour.com/essays/product-channel-fit-for-growth)

-*"“Most companies get zero distribution channels to work.
+*"Most companies get zero distribution channels to work.
 If you get just one channel to work you have a great business.
 If you try for several but don’t nail one, you’re finished.
 Distribution follows the power law."* - Peter Thiel in Zero to One

+## Tugboats vs. Smooth Sailors

+*"One of my main observations is that there are certain companies where growth seems to come easily, like guiding a boulder down hill.
+These companies grow despite having organizational chaos, not executing the “best” growth practices, and missing low hanging fruit.
+I refer to these companies as Smooth Sailers - a little effort for lots of speed.
+In other companies, growth feels much harder.
+It feels like pushing a boulder up hill.
+Despite executing the best growth practices, picking the low hanging fruit, and having a great team, they struggle to grow.
+I refer to these companies as Tugboats - a lot of effort for little speed."* - [Brian Balfour](https://brianbalfour.com/essays/product-market-fit-isnt-enough)

+*"I’ve launched quite a bunch of projects in the past, with Headlime being the most successful.
+It was a success the day it launched and kept holding that traction until the day it got acquired.
+You can sense a success story when it’s happening."* - [Danny Postma](https://twitter.com/dannypostmaa/status/1503651781426888706)

 ## Leverage